ToposInstitute/RelationalThinking-Book/chp2-dwd.md

-Thus, the behaviour of the system is also determined not just by the update rules but also by initial states.
+Thus, the behavior of the system is also determined not just by the update rules but also by initial states.

 :::{admonition} Key points
 :class: tip

- Initial states too determine the behaviour of a system!
+ Initial states too determine the behavior of a system!

 :::